<

 You can explore the below data in greater detail but hovering over each data point you are interested in, and display/omit data by clicking on the chosen option/s from the key below.

-• The Brisbane Candlelight Vigil, hosted by QC was held at Queensland Parliament and live streamed.
-QPP assisted QC by MCโ€™ing the vigil, with QPP Board President Mark, and then QPP team member Riss giving emotive speeches.
-The vigil was attended by more than 100 people, including Members of Parliament, community, and healthcare professionals.
-The live stream has been viewed by more than 500 people.
+• The Brisbane Candlelight Vigil, hosted by QC was held at The Old Museum.
+QPP assisted QC by MC’ing the vigil, with QPP’s then new President Ed an impactful address.
+The vigil was attended by more than 100 people, including dignitaries, community, and healthcare professionals.

-• The Cairns Vigil, held at the Cairns Esplanade, was attended by at least 50 community members, and was also attended by members of the QPP team who played important roles in the service.
+• The Cairns Vigil, held at the Cairns Esplanade, was attended by at least 45 community members, and was also attended by members of the QPP team who played important roles in the service.

-• Both candlelight vigils included a reading of lives lost to the HIV/AIDS epidemic commemorating those the community have honoured and remembered throughout the 40-year history, with both vigils offering opportunities for the community to gather afterwards.
+• Both candlelight vigils included a reading of lives lost to the HIV/AIDS epidemic commemorating those the community have honoured and remembered throughout the 40+ year history, with both vigils offering opportunities for the community to gather afterwards.

 • Many buildings and structures around the state were illuminated in red throughout World AIDS week and on World AIDS Day, with local councils and the Queensland Government again continuing their support.

 QPP and QC worked collaboratively to implement and promote the Regional Grants Program.
-Eight World AIDS Day grants were awarded to community groups across regional Queensland, hosting 10 events for their communities.
+Six World AIDS Day grants were awarded to community groups across regional Queensland, hosting events for their communities.
 Through this program we were able to raise awareness and amplify the HIV positive voice through the following events:

-• Bundaberg – World AIDS Day BBQ Lunch – Bundaberg Gays and Surrounds.
+• Bundaberg – Red BBQ – Bundaberg Gays and Surrounding (17/11).

-• Bundaberg โ€“ World AIDS Day & HIV Awareness Stall at Hinkler Shopping Centre โ€“ QClinic
+• Bundaberg – World AIDS Day & HIV Awareness Stall at Bundaberg Hospital – QClinic (29/11)

-• Townsville – World AIDS Day Remembrance and Walk – Townsville Sexual Health & QuIHN Townsville
+• Nambour – World AIDS Day Remembrance – QC Naamba (29/11)

-• Mt Isa โ€“ World AIDS Day Homeless Breakfast at Arthur Peterson Diversionary Centre – North West Hospital and Health Service
+• Mt Isa – World AIDS Day Luncheon – North West Hospital and Sexual Health (2/12)

 In addition to collaborating on the World AIDS Day Vigils and regional events, several other events were supported with in-kind assistance for promotion, resources, and organisation.
 These included: